-This involves a total of approximately 96.69 miles of bicycle facilities in the Sheboygan metropolitan planning area.
-Many facilities have been built since 2007 through the Sheboygan County Non-Motorized Transportation Pilot Program (NMTPP), with the final two projects to be built over the next three years.
-It should be noted that approximately 0.45 miles of sidewalk were built in 2016 as part of the Taylor Drive Bicycle and Pedestrian Trail project in the City of Sheboygan.
-No additional facilities were built in 2017 or 2018.
+This involves a total of approximately 97.27 miles of bicycle facilities in the Sheboygan metropolitan planning area.
+Many facilities have been built since 2007 through the Sheboygan County Non-Motorized Transportation Pilot Program (NMTPP), with the final project to be built over the next two years.
+It should be noted that approximately 0.58 miles of shared-use trails were built in 2019 involving the construction of a multiuse pathway in the Alliant Energy utility corridor on the south side of the City of Sheboygan from County Highway OK/South Business Drive to South 18th Street.
+No additional facilities were built in 2017, 2018 or 2019.